pbosler/lpm-v2/README.md

 > submitted to _Journal of Computational Physics_, 2015.

-> P. Bosler,  L. Wang,  R. Krasny, and C. Jablonowski.
+> P. Bosler,  L. Wang,  C. Jablonowski, and R. Krasny.
 >	"A Lagrangian particle/panel method for the barotropic vorticity equation on a rotating sphere," _Fluid Dynamics Research_,  46 : 031406, 2014.

 > P. Bosler, "Particle Methods for Geophysical Flow on the Sphere," PhD Thesis, University of Michigan, 2013.